 You know what that means: Everyone needs to get their shit together.
 That’s the only way we are going to survive this crisis.

 Step 1 is to stop terrorizing yourself.
 To be clear, it is essential that you stay informed about the pandemic.
 Yet spending the entire day watching the news isn’t a good idea.

 Keep in mind that not all information is created equal—the source matters.
 Just like you wouldn’t eat food from a shady outlet, you need to consciously pick your news outlets.

-I know that social media is an important part of our lives, but it isn’t designed to be a reliable source of information.
-Shares and likes are the lifeblood of these platforms.
-And nothing gets shared more than posts that make us scared or angry.
+I know, social media is an important part of our lives, but it isn’t designed to be a reliable source of information.
+Shares and likes are the lifeblood of these platforms, and nothing gets shared more than posts that make us scared or angry.

 In short, limiting your media consumption is the first step to ensuring your sanity.

 Step 2 is to adopt a positive mindset.
 This one is a bit tricky yet, I think, it’s important.
 Let me explain: You must separate the things that are under your direct control from those that are not.
 For example, it’s your responsibility to do your best for yourself as well as the people around you.
 At the same time, you have much less control over the actions of the government.

 There are bound to be differences of opinion about the big decisions.
 Moreover, not everyone has the same information about the situation.